aldopando/BellabeatCaseStudy/README.md

 2. 4000–7,999 MET-min/week (Moderately-active).

 - ***A smaller but still substantial number of users are in the moderately-active group with 11 users in total.
-This group are not only gaining sustantial health benefits, but research shows the largest gains in disease prevention***.
+This group gained sustantial health benefits***.
-- ***8 users are achieving in average 4000-6000 MET-minutes/week***.
+- ***8 users achieved in average 4000-6000 MET-minutes/week***.
-- ***3 users are achieving in average 6000-8000 MET-minutes/week***.
+- ***3 users are achieved in average 6000-8000 MET-minutes/week***.

 3. ≥8,000 MET-min/week (Highly-active).

 - ***This is the smallest group with 2 users in total.
 There a big difference of almost 2000 MET-minutes/week between the user with more MET-minutes/week in moderately-active group with the user with less MET-minutes/week in the highly-active group***.
-- ***The two users are not only achieving 8000 MET-minutes/week, but they are even reaching range between 9000-10000 MET-minutes/week***.
+- ***The two users not only achieved 8000 MET-minutes/week, but they even reached a range between 9000-10000 MET-minutes/week***.
-- ***Research suggests that health gains above 8,000 MET-min/week are smaller.
-For example, the diabetes risk drops only slightly (0.6%) when increasing from 9,000 to 12,000 MET-min/week**.